BoMarconiHenriksen/vidi/README.md

 # What is Vidi?

+Don't accept this!
+It's just for a screenshot for the documentation about Git!

 Vidi is a modern take on web GIS.
 It is the front-end for [GC2](https://github.com/mapcentia/geocloud2)

 Vidi is part of the [OSGeo Community Project GC2/Vidi](https://www.osgeo.org/projects/gc2-vidi/)